Wednesday, August 24 2011

 They are asking me to send images

 If a FWB, girlfriend/boyfriend or anyone is asking you so send indecent images or texts, remember, you have the right to say No because just like any form of sexual behaviour they need your full 100% consent.
-Check out our blog on Consent is Sexy for more info on you right to say No.
+Check section on Consent and Sex for more info on you right to say No.

 I’ve received an Image